CS-330-Healthcare/healthcare/README.md

 Features Included: ( in Login.html and Signup.html)
 1. Show Password
-2. On pressing the cancel or reloading button on your browser, the input( Username/Password) disappears.
+2. On pressing the cancel button, you return to the login page.
 3. If invalid user credentials are entered, a pop-up appears notifying the user of incorrect credentials.

+Step 3: Click register to move onto the homepage

+Step 4: Click "find a primary care provider"

+Step 5: Navigate the map to see some providers.
+Click on their name in the sidebar to see their location.